The Essentials Handbook Medicity

 • Fire safety

-• Patients Rights and Responsibilities.
+• Patients Rights & Responsibilities.

 Accident Prevention